kmeaton/RNASeq_Workshop/README.md

 ## Day 2: Testing for differential gene expression

+Today, we are going to use a gene count matrix to test for statistically significant differentially expressed genes between fish in two different treatment groups.
+We prepared one of these gene count matrices yesterday, for four samples.
+Because it's harder to detect significant differences between treatments when you have fewer samples per treatment, today we'll use a gene count matrix that has ten samples (five from each treatment).
+This matrix is on the class GitHub page, it's called ```gene_count_matrix_full.csv```.
+Download this file to your **local** machine.
+We won't need to do anything on the computing cluster today!

 ## Acknowledgements
 This workshop was made possible by funding provided to Fernando Alda from the University of Tennessee at Chattanooga.